oracle/pgql-lang/pages/pgql-1.3-spec.md

 The `CREATE PROPERTY GRAPH` statement allows for creating a property graph from a set of existing database tables.

-The statement starts with the keyword `CREATE PROPERTY GRAPH` followed by a graph name, a set of vertex table and an optional set of edge tables.
+The statement starts with the keyword `CREATE PROPERTY GRAPH` followed by a graph name, an optional set of vertex table and an optional set of edge tables.

 The syntax is: